Bonn-Consulting-UG/web-components/README.md

 - [ ] LitElements extendend imports doesnt allow styling.
 - [ ] fix -> eslint-disable import/extensions
 - [ ] Add Storybook for each component
+- [ ] Combobox (Functionality seems broken abit ?
+Lion Docs are not completed for it yet )

 --- Low Prio

 - [ ] Steps event handling ??? and type referencing
 - [ ] skipLibCheck in TS Config skips all Typechecking in Libarys
+- [ ] Vscode/typescript linting buggs on combobox file ?? has no problem compiling but seems to be an expected token
 - [ ] Refactor Tabs
 - [ ] Look into SSR WebComponents
 - [ ] Rename Components file to the compoents name instead -> Readability in Editor